benjiec/giraffe/README.md

 ### Sequence Feature Detection and Mapping

 This repository consists of two tools: Giraffe and Hippo.
-Giraffe includes a set of Javascripts that visualize sequences and sequence features, and a Django app that detects features, restriction sites, and ORFs from a sequence.
-You can use the Javascripts independently from the Django program.
+Giraffe includes a set of javascripts that visualize sequences and sequence features, and a Django app that detects features, restriction sites, and ORFs from a sequence.
+You can use the javascripts independently from the Django program.
 Hippo is a Django frontend for managing NCBI blast databases.
 User can create sequences, assign them to databases, and use Django management commands to build NCBI blast databases.
 Giraffe uses NCBI blast databases, for example, to detect features